IntelRealSense/librealsense/projection.md

 Based on the design of each model of RealSense device, the different streams may be exposed via different distortion models.

 1. None
   * An image has no distortion, as though produced by an idealized pinhole camera.
 This is typically the result of some hardware or software algorithm undistorting an image produced by a physical imager, but may simply indicate that the image was derived from some other image or images which were already undistorted.
-Images with no distortion have closed-form formulas for both projection and deprojection, and can be used with both `rs_project_point_to_pixel` and `rs_deproject_pixel_to_point`.
+Images with no distortion have closed-form formulas for both projection and deprojection, and can be used with both `rs_project_point_to_pixel(...)` and `rs_deproject_pixel_to_point(...)`.
 2. Modified Brown-Conrady Distortion
   * An image is distorted, and has been calibrated according to a variation of the Brown-Conrady Distortion model.
 This model provides a closed-form formula to map from undistorted points to distorted points, while mapping in the other direction requires iteration or lookup tables.
-Therefore, images with Modified Brown-Conrady Distortion can only be used with `rs_project_point_to_pixel`.
+Therefore, images with Modified Brown-Conrady Distortion can only be used with `rs_project_point_to_pixel(...)`.
 This model is used by the RealSense R200's color image stream.
 3. Inverse Brown-Conrady Distortion
   * An image is distorted, and has been calibrated according to the inverse of the Brown-Conrady Distortion model.
 This model provides a closed-form formula to map from distorted points to undistored points, while mapping in the other direction requires iteration or lookup tables.
-Therefore, images with Inverse Brown-Conrady Distortion can only be used with `rs_pderoject_pixel_to_point`.
+Therefore, images with Inverse Brown-Conrady Distortion can only be used with `rs_deproject_pixel_to_point(...)`.
 This model is used by the RealSense F200 and SR300's depth and infrared image streams.

 Although it is inconvenient that projection and deprojection cannot always be applied to an image, the inconvenience is minimized by the fact that RealSense devices always support calling `rs_project_deprojection from depth images, and always support projection to color images.
 Therefore, it is always possible to map a depth image into a set of 3D points (a point cloud), and it is always possible to discover where a 3D object would appear on the color image.